How to Use Benefits

 Advising is strongly recommended, but if you do not desire academic advising this semester, you may enroll in classes and submit forms directly to Veterans Services.
 We will verify that your classes apply to your program of study, as required by VA.

 Complete and submit necessary paperwork to the CGCC Veterans Services Office after you are finished registering for classes.
-Select the appropriate chapter below to determine what you will need to submit.
+Select the appropriate chapter on the "Forms" tab to determine what you will need to submit.

 You will need to submit a new Request for Benefits form each semester after you are enrolled in your classes.